Azure-Samples/MqttApplicationSamples/scenarios/jwt_authentication/README.md

 ##  :lock: Configure the Json Web Token and AAD Role Assignments

-1. Modify the JSON file `auth.json`, found in `./dotnet/jwt_authentication/` with a subscription Id:
+1. Modify the following JSON snippet by adding an Azure subscription Id:

 ```json
 {